sy4may0/InvoiceGen/README.md

 python invoke.py ./invoice.yml
 ```

-HTML file generate to following path.
+HTML file is generated for following path.
 You can print it with enable **background graphics**.
 ```
 html/invoice.html
 ```